As my child has turned into a tween, his friendships have grown both in number, and importance.

 But not all his friends play those games, and now that it’s summer vacation he needs more ways to talk.

 I had been looking into kid-friendly chat options more lately when I heard about JusTalk from my sister-in-law.
-We want the cousins to talk to each other, and this is an ideal method.
+We want the cousins to talk to each other, which is an ideal method.

 Here’s how JusTalk Kids works:

-1. Download the app on a device.
-This could be a phone, tablet or even on a desktop.
+- Download the app on a device.
+This could be a phone, tablet, or even on a desktop.

-3. Find other kids to talk to.
-Type in a username or scan QR code that can be generated through the app and shared.
-You must have the username or QR code to add someone, and they have to agree to talk before you can begin chatting.
+- Find other kids to talk to.
+Type in a username or scan a QR code that can be generated through the app and shared.
+You must have the username or QR code to add someone, and they must agree to talk before you can begin chatting.

-4. Keep the password private.
-If you’re using the free version, make sure you keep that password private because that can allow you restrict chatting and “friends” you may not want your child talking to.
+- Keep the password private.
+If you’re using the free version, make sure you keep that password private because that can allow you to restrict chatting and “friends” you may not want your child talking to.

-5. Chat!
-The chat function on JusTalk Kids has emoji, mini videos, sound recordings and a drawing function.
+- Chat!
+The chat function on JusTalk Kids has emojis, mini videos, sound recordings, and a drawing function.
 My kid likes the drawing function where you can send a drawing to someone or draw on a photograph.

-● If you don’t have the paid version and want to see your child’s messages, you’ll need to login under their account, or just view their device.
+- If you don’t have the paid version and want to see your child’s messages, you’ll need to log in under their account or view their device.
 The paid parent account allows easier access to the child’s messages.

-● There can be issues of the account logging off automatically, which means you may need to put in the password again.
+- There can be issues with the account logging off automatically, which means you may need to put in the password again.